 Crying here! 🤣 I'm not sure how you expect to make a delicious stew from scratch without chopping the veg and measuring the ingredients!

-The prep time of a recipe is the time you'll spend mixing, mashing, basting, stirring, frying etc. It's calculated with the assumption that the ingredients are ready for assembly when the cook sets to work. i.e mise en place.
-That's the correct way to write a recipe.
+The prep time of a recipe written like this one is the time you'll spend mixing, mashing, basting, stirring, frying etc. It's calculated with the assumption that the ingredients are ready for assembly when the cook sets to work. i.e mise en place.
 So with this recipe for example, all of the vegetables should be peeled and chopped before you start and the other bits and pieces measured.
-Prep time couldn't possibly include chopping and peeling, measuring and gathering because we all work at different speeds, have different equipment, and have different sized kitchens and layouts.
+That's why those details are all included in the ingredients list.
+So you can have it all ready before you begin.
+It makes the whole cooking process much easier and more efficient.